DorothyTamYiLing/GWarrange/documents/tutorials.md

 Height of arrows corresponds to proporiton of case/control genomes.

-No significant split unitigs were identified as unitig-caller was not able to generate unitigs containing placeholder sequences.
+No significant split unitigs are identified as unitig-caller are not able to generate unitigs containing placeholder sequences.

 2) Plotting intact unitigs (without N) for visualising sequence content of rearrangement :

-Genome position of unitigs from /ext100_merge3_ISreplaced_genomes (minimal IS extension and merging overlapping IS only) were plotted.
-Only unitigs with unqiue genome position information (by rounding off to the nearest multiple of 1000) were kept for plotting (as shown in *kmer4plot.txt files).
+Genome position of unitigs from /ext100_merge3_ISreplaced_genomes (minimal IS extension and merging overlapping IS only) are plotted.
+Only unitigs with unqiue genome position information (by rounding off to the nearest multiple of 1000) are kept for plotting (as shown in *kmer4plot.txt files).

-Plot of unitigs that showed rearrangements significantly associated with structural phenotype.
+Plot of unitigs that showe rearrangements significantly associated with structure phenotype.

 ![myNoNintactk_rev0fwd1](https://github.com/DorothyTamYiLing/genome_rearrangement/assets/34043893/a9ce4a68-3de4-48d1-b2ab-4675cc2ee8a9)

 ![myNoNintactk_rev1fwd0](https://github.com/DorothyTamYiLing/genome_rearrangement/assets/34043893/2799983d-f31f-4bdc-a200-6e4e58909c00)

-Height of arrows corresponds to proporiton of case/control genomes.
+Height of arrows corresponds to proportion of case/control genomes.

 (Above: 191 intact kmers that are in forward orientation in majority of structure "1" genomes, as well as in reverse orientation in majority of structure "0" genomes;
 Below: 370 intact kmers that are in reverse orientation in majority of structure "1" genomes, as well as in forward orientation in majority of structure "0" genomes)